Sol Rodríguez

 María Soledad Rodríguez Belli, known by her stage name Sol Rodríguez (/es/), is an Argentine actress and model, known for playing Mecha in the Nickelodeon Latin America's series Grachi, as Teresa Ramirez in the second season of Star Trek: Picard, and as Sasha Bordeaux in the second season of Peacemaker.
-Rodríguez has released several songs from the soundtrack of Grachi, sung along with other members of the cast.

 Early life

 Born in 1990 in Buenos Aires, Argentina, Sol Rodríguez is of Spanish and Italian descent.
 She started dancing when she was 5.
 At the age of 8 she moved with her family to Guatemala, where she continued dancing and singing.
 She was part of a girl group in school who performed in parent reunions and school activities, and she started doing TV commercials when she was ten.
 In 2006 she moved with her parents to Miami where she studied at Miami Dade College, but she then dropped out to sign up with a talent agency in Miami.
 Some weeks later she did her first print work for Reebok.